 - Renal arteries: Chronic kidney disease will develop from clogged renal arteries in the kidneys.
 Over time, chronic kidney disease can slowly impair kidney function.
 There are no symptoms early in kidney disease; however, as the condition worsens, it can lead to loss of appetite, nausea, tiredness, concentration problems, numbness or itchiness, and swelling in the feet or hands.
 Other symptoms include kidney failure and high blood pressure.

 - Peripheral arteries: Peripheral arterial disease will result from plaque buildup in the arms, legs, and pelvis.
 These arteries are known as peripheral arteries, and if they are blocked or narrowed, you may experience pain or numbness.
 On occasion, there are also dangerous infections.

 Atherosclerosis is often referred to as the hardening, thickening, and narrowing of the arteries.
 A thin layer of endothelial cells that help keep the inside of your arteries smooth and toned lines your arteries.
 This process allows your blood to keep flowing.

-Plaque will accumulate when various substances are unable to migrate out of the atherosclerotic lesion.
-These substances include fat, calcium, toxic metals, cellular waste, and cholesterol such as LDL (low density lipoprotein) cholesterol.
+The plaque will accumulate when various substances are unable to migrate out of the atherosclerotic lesion.
+These substances include fat, calcium, toxic metals, cellular waste, and cholesterol such as LDL (low-density lipoprotein) cholesterol.
 A material involved in blood clotting called fibrin is also accumulated when arteries are clogged.